spectrocloud/librarium/content/docs/03.5-profiles/03-cluster-profiles/02-update-cluster-profile.md

 import PointsOfInterest from 'shared/components/common/PointOfInterest';
 import Tooltip from "shared/components/ui/Tooltip";

-# Overview
+# Update Cluster Profiles

 You update a cluster profile to change the configuration of one or more layers in the profile stack.
 You can also update basic profile information such as the name, description, and tags.

-# Prerequisites
+## Prerequisites

 There are no prerequisites.

-# Modify Basic Profile Information
+## Modify Basic Profile Information

-The following steps will guide you in updating basic profile information.
+Follow these steps to update basic profile information.

-## Enablement

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.